axelera-ai-hub/voyager-sdk/README.md

 The InferenceStream library is the easiest to use and enables most users to achieve the highest performance.
 The lower-level APIs enable expert users to integrate Metis within existing video streaming frameworks.

+Tip for Jetson users: If you see GStreamer negotiation errors when playing MP4/H.264 files (for example, capsfilter not-negotiated), set the environment variable AXELERA_GST_EXPLICIT_PARSE=1 before running inference.
+This enables an explicit demux/parse/decode chain optimized for Jetson (qtdemux → h264parse → decoder), which resolves common decodebin issues on NVIDIA platforms.
+See the [Jetson GStreamer video guide](/docs/tutorials/jetson_gstreamer_video.md) for details.

 ## Reference pipelines